hadscloud/fresh-tomatoes/README.md

 </p>

 ## Project Descriptions
-1. We created a home page where all the popular movies are fetched from API and displayed.
+1. We created a homepage where all the popular movies are fetched from API and displayed.
-2. The home page has options to search movies based on keywords in the movie title.
+2. The homepage has options to search movies based on keywords in the movie title.
 3. All the movies display a movie poster, movie name, movie details, and actors.
-4. When users click on movie details, an overview of the movie is displayed
+4. When users click on movie details, an overview of the movie is displayed.
 ### Possible Future Features
-5. If a user does not have an account,he/she can signup and create a new account.
+5. If a user does not have an account, he/she can signup and create a new account.
 6. In the sign up page, users will have to fill all input fields.
 Password and confirm-password should be same.
 Passwords are saved as a hash, not as text in the database.
-When user logs in,the password/user inputs will be matched with the hashed password.
+When user logs in, the password/user inputs will be matched with the hashed password.
 7. Create 2 tables in the database.
 One for storing the users details and second for storing the movie ratings.
 8. A rating table that saves the ratings along with the logged in User’s user Id and movieId(Fetched from the API)

 ## User Story
 AS A movie watcher
 I WANT to find information on my favorite movies
-SO THAT I can have deeper insight on what they are about
+SO THAT I can have deeper insight on what they are about.

 ## Frameworks implemented
 - Bulma